spagnuolocarmine/touchbar-systemmonitor/README.md

 **We must remember and/or understand that a pandemic eventually ends, the problem is when and how.**

-This is my personal small (or useless) contribution to help the community to understand better the importance of social interventions in case of a pandemic.
+This is my personal small (or useless) contribution (better say message) to help the community to understand better the importance of social interventions in case of a pandemic.